TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 **<a name="groupsparse"/>TMB Script</a>**

-A sub-group endeavored to run cppad_mixed, using cppad without the TMB layer while another group led by Anders developed a simple script (see below) to show that TMB can be used for non-R folks.
+John Sibert pointed out that it would be unpleasant to have to learn R just to use TMB.
+A sub-group endeavored to run cppad_mixed, using cppad without the TMB layer while another group led by Anders developed a simple script (see below) to show that TMB can be used by non-R folks.

 _Contents of tmbrun.sh_